Apply to CU

 - If you aren’t sure you fit in the CU SOLO cohort, please contact us about how you can resume college studies at College Unbound: info@collegeunbound.

 CU and Charter Oak State College: The content of this program is similar to CU Solo.
-As of 2017-18, we serve two dozen degree-seeking students who are enrolled with a partner, Charter Oak State College.
-Tuition and fees apply.
+As of 2017-18, we serve two dozen degree-seeking students who are enrolled with our partner, Charter Oak State College, and tuition and fees apply.
+The program leads to a degree in Individualized Studies.
 Before applying, please contact College Unbound to discuss the CU Solo option: info@collegeunbound.

 CU Aquidneck Island program for part-time study: This program is structured for part-time cohorts on Aquidneck Island.
 It is designed to help students prepare for full-time degree studies.
 There are currently no tuition charges, thanks to scholarships funded by the van Beuren Charitable Foundation in Newport, Rhode Island.